Big Balls and Baggy Shorts – Winning Isn’t Everything

 My efforts to locate the team’s club shop met with shrugs, apologies and polite suggestions from the institute’s officials.
 The club’s website advertised first team shirts for sale at the club shop for 399 baht (photo right), no one here knew anything about them.

 One of the officials then led me inside the stadium where we stopped at the players’ tunnel (centre of stand below).
 By now Wilai had returned to our car, Thais get embarrassed about asking the where, when and whys of most things but I was determined to track down my shirt.

 The official pointed outwards to the green playing surface where orange shirted players and coaches were going through their training routine.
 He politely suggested I ask one of the football staff about the whereabouts of the club shop.
 He then turned around and left.
 That was when my mind drifted off to Anfield.
 Chest puffed out I led my imaginary team out of the tunnel and on to the hallowed turf.

-The pitch did look rough, I nearly broke a metatarsal bone just looking at it.
+The pitch did look rough, and I nearly broke a metatarsal bone just looking at it.
 It had more lumps than your mother-in-law’s gravy.
-This was grass-roots football cut bare.
-I decided against asking about the non-existent club shop.
-In truth, I’d feel a little embarrassed, perhaps I was turning Thai.
-Instead I settled for taking a few photos of the training session and stadium.
+This was grass-roots football cut bare, and I decided not to ask about the non-existent club shop.
+In truth, I’d feel a little embarrassed; maybe I was turning Thai.
+Instead, I settled for taking a few photos of the training session and stadium.

 I did finally buy a football shirt of the team nicknamed the Northeast Giants at a sports shop near Udon Thani bus station.
 The price was 399 baht as advertised on the club’s website.
-The shop owner slipped up there because I was expecting to pay at least 500 baht for it.
-A very small victory for me… although winning isn’t everything.
+The shop owner slipped up there because I was expecting to pay at least 500 baht.
+A tiny victory for me, although winning isn’t everything.